 Information technology can significantly advance the delivery of healthcare in developing countries, addressing problems such as the high risk of maternal death across Africa and HIV/AIDS prevention and treatment.

-We directly support organizations working to improve health outcomes in both the North and South through the innovative use of technology to disseminate health information.
+Our partnerships directly support organizations working to improve health outcomes in underserved communities through the innovative use of health information.

 Only 2% of sustainability science research output is produced by developing countries, despite the fact that they are often the hardest-hit by climate change, food, energy and other scarcities.
 For many low-income countries, this so-called ‘science poverty’ limits the effectiveness and potential for science and innovation to be relevant to their needs.